 Prerequisites and Requirements for a Biomedical Engineering Major

-Get information on Bachelor of Science in Biomedical Engineering, the most common route to pursing advanced study in biomedical engineering.
+Get information on Bachelor of Science in Biomedical Engineering programs, the most common route to pursuing advanced study in biomedical engineering.
 Learn about the coursework, employment outlook and continuing education opportunities for biomedical engineering majors.

 A bachelor's degree program in biomedical engineering provides students with a quantitative background in bioelectronics, modern medical practices, biomechanics and biotransport.
-Students learn how to identify and solve biomedical problems, as well as perform research.
-These are all skills and knowledge they'll need to purse graduate studies and, ultimately, careers in the field.
+Students learn how to identify and solve biomedical problems, as well as performing research.
+These are the skills and knowledge they'll need to purse graduate studies and, ultimately, careers in the field.